KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 ## Adding a custom domain name

 At the moment of deployment, the application will use a randomly generated name.
-To change this, go to your Resource Group in Azure, click on your Static Web App (`cipp-swa-xxxx` if using automatic deployment) and click on Custom Domains.
+To change this, go to your Resource Group in Azure, click on your Static Web App (`cipp-swa-xxxx` if using click-to-deploy) and click on Custom Domains.
 You'll be able to add your own domain name here.
 [Microsoft Docs - Set up a custom domain with free certificate in Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain?tabs=azure-dns)